The dysfunction stack

 Here’s why I think this framework is useful.
 The deeper down the stack you operate, the bigger impact you’ll have on the world.

 Engaging with others as a staunch feminist—if you can pull it off—will ultimately have a more healing effect than debating on current events at the top of the stack.
-Getting one human to reject (or even question) their sexism is a bigger win that besting someone on a policy point.
+Getting one human to reject (or even question) their sexism is a bigger win than besting someone on a policy point.

 If you’re able to operate at the very bottom of the stack—like Jesus and the rest of those guys—that’s great!
 But it’s not a perfect fit for everyone, and we shouldn’t all try and become shamans.